linzhangUCA/3421tpl-multi-sensor_navigation/README.md

 Robotic navigation is all about moving a robot from a location, A to another location, B. Navigation is an essential functionality for any mobile robot (e.g. [Warthog](https://youtu.be/GAveEaNZZZE?si=BLWMSZ36F_Ti4tfm), [Roomba](https://youtu.be/CvZTF6YNZUw?si=JsgiMpYMYitBodM5), [Proteus](https://youtu.be/LUnZXBL_lqA?si=6UPZwneYxQJavZvq), [custom robot](https://youtu.be/jkoGkAd0GYk?si=mJk2F5EOqjExs9uL), etc.).
 To achieve autonomous navigation, some robots rely on complicated mathematical models, and some require fine maps.
 The robots we have built can also achieve some navigation tasks without these complicated tools.
 In this project, we will navigate our robots through out of the maze in LSCA 105 with the help from a few on-board sensors.

 ## Requirements:
-The robot needs to autonomously navigate to the destinition using all kinds of sensors.
 The navigation is broken down into 3 stages.
-In each stage, the robot needs to employ a specific sensor to make right decisions.
+In each stage, the robot relies on one or two sensors to make right movement.
 1. Encoder navigation
-2. Lidar navigation
+2. Ultrasonic sensor navigation
 3. Camera navigation

 The 3 sensors listed above are dominating in the corresponding stage.
 The robot cannot use a sensor in a non-dominate stage. (**e.g. The robot CANNOT use encoder in Lidar/Camera navigation stage)**.
 However, you are welcome to include sensors not on this list to help the robot to complete the navigation.